francesNLP/MappingChange/README.md

 <img src="./Notebooks/figures/Page2-1884XML.png" alt="Page 2 of 1884 Gazetteer OCR-XML structure" width="500"/>

 *Figure: XML representation of OCR output.
-Note that layout and semantic structure (e.g., headers, article breaks) are absent—just positional `CONTENT` strings.*
+Note the absence of layout or semantic structure—only positional text content is preserved.*

 ### 🧠 Strategy and Impact

-To overcome these challenges, we use **GPT-4 with a sliding window strategy** to extract article-level records from noisy OCR streams.
-This LLM-driven approach is flexible, layout-aware, and portable across editions, offering a scalable alternative to fragile rule-based methods.
+To overcome these challenges, we use **GPT-4 with a sliding window strategy** to extract article-level entries from noisy OCR streams.
+This LLM-based method is:

+- **Flexible** to formatting variation
+- **Layout-aware** due to GPT’s long-context handling
+- **Scalable and portable** across editions, unlike brittle rule-based approaches

+Once extracted, these articles form the basis for:

+- 🧹 Cleaning and normalization
+- 🧠 Semantic enrichment and concept clustering
+- 🔍 Disambiguation of place names
+- 🌐 Knowledge graph construction

-Once extracted, these articles form the foundation for **cleaning, semantic enrichment, disambiguation, and knowledge graph construction**, enabling deep querying, comparative analysis, and integration with external sources like Wikidata and DBpedia.
+This enables powerful querying, comparative analysis, and integration with external sources like **Wikidata** and **DBpedia**.

-These structural issues—varying formats, inconsistent casing, embedded headers—differ across editions and are common in historical collections, but can also occur in born-digital corpora.
-Once article-level structure is recovered, MappingChange enables enrichment, querying, and diachronic analysis that would otherwise be impossible.
-This approach can be generalized to other gazetteers, encyclopaedias, and free-text reference works.
+Although many of these structural challenges are specific to historical collections, similar issues arise in modern free-text corpora.
+Once article-level structure is restored, **MappingChange** enables semantic enrichment, SPARQL querying, and diachronic analysis that would otherwise be infeasible.

+This approach can be generalized to other gazetteers, encyclopaedias, or born-digital reference works.

 ## 🧑 Target Users and Use Cases